 Due to the lack of federal legislation, a parent’s leave can be dependent on the individual employer or state legislation.
 This can create a confusing and inconsistent system for new parents to navigate while trying to maintain their employment and adjusting to their new family responsibility.

 Get Legal Assistance

 If you feel that you were wrongly denied parental leave or need help understanding your parental leave protections, we can help.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face.
-Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.